About Abbott / AbbVie

 Some of the most notable issues over the life of Abbott, include a recall of over 200 products from 1969 to 1971 due to reports of bacterial blood poisoning or septicemia which resulted in approximately 50 deaths and 400 injuries from contaminated IV solutions.
 A 1971 for-cause investigation by the FDA found “objectionable” conditions of the building and equipment at Abbott’s North Carolina manufacturing plant where the IV solutions originated.

 Abbott and five company officials were indicted for violation of interstate shipping regulations due to the contaminated products, and though all charges were dismissed, a 1976 report from the Centers for Disease Control and the FDA indicated bacterial contamination of the screw cap closures of the solutions.

 In 2012, the company was accused of illegal marketing of Depakote, a top-selling anti-seizure medication and agreed to pay $1.6 billion to settle the claims.
 In 2013, Abbott was fined $524 million for paying kickbacks to physicians who used Abbott medications to treat circulatory disorders.
 A slew of blood glucose monitoring devices were also recalled in February of 2014.

 With the 2013 split, AbbVie has assumed partial liability for the brand-name pharmaceutical products including AndroGel, though Abbott may still be named in lawsuits.

-AndroGel is the number one selling testosterone replacement product and the second largest AbbVie revenue producer.
+AndroGel is the number one selling testosterone replacement production the U.S. and has been the second largest AbbVie revenue producer.
 Like other testosterone products, AndroGel is approved to treat men with hypogonadism, a condition in which the male testes do not make enough testosterone.
 Millions of men are using testosterone replacement therapy for “Low-T” which is a term used in marketing of the therapy.